ioquatix/jquery-syntax/README.txt

 *** jQuery.Syntax [release-2.2] ***

-jQuery.Syntax is a light-weight client-side syntax highlighter, which dynamically loads external dependencies (js & css) when required.
+jQuery.Syntax is a light-weight client-side syntax highlighter, which dynamically loads external dependencies (JavaScript & CSS) when required.
 It uses jQuery to make it cross-browser compatible and to simplify integration.

+You will need to install the following dependencies to use jQuery.Syntax :
+	$ sudo gem install rake haml

+To generate CSS for a particular theme (e.g. clean) :
+	$ rake generate_css[clean]

+To install jQuery.Syntax into a directory (e.g. _static/jquery-syntax) :
+	$ rake install[_static/jquery-syntax]

+Once installed, jQuery.Syntax depends on jQuery 1.4+.

 For downloads, documentation, compatibility, please see :
 	http://www.oriontransfer.co.nz/software/jquery-syntax/